The Game as Psychomagic: How Symbolic Acts Can Transform Your Life

 This sort of inner alchemy begins with the soft and almost whisper-like summoning of patience for ourself and our predicament.
 And it is this same spiritual elixir which need not mire itself in judgment or any kind of conditional expectation.
 Instead, patience is the beginning of healing, of finding the way back to our higher self as well as reuniting us with our true path.
 For a nice reminder, one might meditate upon the Major Arcana tarot card, Temperance.
 Overall this card offers a recalibration that leads to balance, as well as inner calm, inner peace.

-Until next time, be well.
+Until next time,

 Comment